 Unfortunately, student loan interest is a reality in all student loans.
-It is how lenders and the federal government make money on the student loans.
+It is how lenders and the federal government make money on student loans.

 Interest typically accrues daily.
 With most private student loans, this accrued interest is typically added to your balance once a month.

 There is no way to avoid student loan interest.
 However, there are ways to minimize interest and make sure a larger portion of your student loan payment attacks your principal balance.

 Payments targeting the principal balance

-There are several different tactics that can be used to knock down your principal balance.
+Several different tactics can be used to knock down your principal balance.

 Avoid Late Fees and Lender Charges – If your lender charges you a late fee or any other fee, this money becomes lender profits and does not touch your principal balance.
 When lenders receive a monthly payment, they usually pay down balances in the following order of priority:

 It is important to remember that fees and interest are lender profits, while a reduction of the principal balance lowers the amount that you owe.
 Expect most lenders to charge fees and interest whenever possible.
 Making sure that you do not miss any deadlines or incur other fees is essential.

 Pay a little bit extra each month – This method can be an incredibly effective method to eliminate debt.
 We have previously shown how as little as $10 per month can actually make a huge difference in paying off your student loans.
 This approach helps on two fronts.
 First, the extra money you pay should be applied directly to your principal balance.
 Thus, the more you pay, the larger percentage of your monthly payment reduces your balance.
 Second, as your principal balance decreases, the monthly interest charge will also go down.
 That means the extra payment you make lowers your balance immediately, and it makes a larger percentage of every future payment count towards principal.